12 Ways to Incorporate Types of Chocolate Into Your Wedding

 9. Have a spiked milkshake bar.

-And adult milkshake bar is easily adapted for the kiddos – just make them sans alcohol.
-Choose a flavor of milkshake, and have guests top their drinks with fun additives that include chocolate.
+An adult milkshake bar is easily adapted for the kiddos – just make them sans alcohol.
+Choose a milkshake flavor, and have guests top their drinks with fun chocolate additives.
 Syrups can also be drizzled inside the glass before the milkshakes are poured, but what a fun addition to your wedding reception this would be!

 Spiked Milkshake Bar | Hill City Bride Virginia Wedding Blog